 - A good alternative to Udacity is Springboard, an online learning platform with courses in data science, product design, and more.
 Learn more about how Springboard can help you in our program review.

-- Similarly, Coursera and Udemy are online learning platforms with hundreds of courses covering a wide range of topics, including data science.
+- Finally, Coursera and Udemy are online learning platforms with hundreds of courses covering a wide range of topics, including data science.

 How do Dataquest, DataCamp, and Udacity compare to Pathrise?